linkedin/venice/docs/dev_guide/style_guide.md

 If the API of a class is such that another class needs to call multiple functions in a row to achieve a desired outcome, then ask yourself whether the calling class is hand holding the internal state of the called class.
 Would the internal state of the called class be left in an inconsistent or incoherent state if the calling class stopped halfway through its sequence of function calls, or if it called those same functions in a different order?
-If the answer is yet, then perhaps the multiple functions should be presented as a single public function, which then internally delegates to many private functions, in the correct order.
+If the answer is yes, then perhaps the multiple functions should be presented as a single public function, which then internally delegates to many private functions, in the correct order.